- women's health matters

-The progestogen-only pill is different from the combined pill as it does not stop ovulation.
-The POP is 99.7% effective with perfect use.
-If mistakes happen, such as missed pills, 1 in 10 women (91%) may get pregnant.
+The progestogen-only pill is different to the combined pill because it doesn’t stop ovulation.
+The POP is 99.7 per cent effective with perfect use.
+If mistakes happen, such as missed pills, around one in ten women (10 per cent) may get pregnant.

 The Vaginal Ring

 |The vaginal ring contains two hormones, just like the combined Pill.
 It works in the same way as the Pill to prevent an egg being released each month.
 The ring is placed high in the vagina and left in place for three weeks.
 It is removed for one week to allow you to have a regular monthly bleed.
 After you bleed a new ring is put in.
 It is not listed on the PBS (Pharmaceuticals Benefits Scheme) which makes it more expensive.
 The vaginal ring is 99.7 per cent effective with perfect use.
 Like the Pill, 1 in 10 women (10 per cent) who are using a vaginal ring may get pregnant if they are not using the vaginal ring correctly.|

 |If you had sex without contraception, or you were using a condom that broke, you can take an emergency pill.|

 Emergency pills are available from the chemist with no prescription.

 Emergency pills must be started within three days (72 hours) after unprotected sex and work best if they are taken as soon as possible after sex.